TaylorPrewitt/carbon-awareAPI/README.md

 **Results:** *Analysis in-progress*

-For more information, please see: [Demand Shifting at Scale of Organizational Operations]("")
+For more information, please see the full case study: [Demand Shifting at Scale of Organizational Operations](https://github.com/TaylorPrewitt/carbon-awareAPI/tree/main/Documentation/Case%20Studies/Organizational_Shifting)

 ### Demand Shifting at Scale of Individual Users